DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 ## Journal Tables
 Right now, the implementation of the journal tables feels... underwhelming.
+Players walk up to it, read a note, and that's it.

+### Allister or the Allies should Say Something
+- After reading the note, having a forced dialogue interaction would be pretty rad.
+- Also, a cool little psychological thing I wanna try is giving the player a goal to work toward.
+Maybe having a popup like

 # Things that Are Not a Priority